Meibion Glyndŵr

-Meibion Glyndŵr (/cy/, also known by its translation Sons of Glyndŵr) was a paramilitary Welsh nationalist group which carried out 328 attacks, including 228 arson attacks against holiday cottages in Wales owned by English people, and other attacks against government offices and estate agent offices from 1979-1992.
+Meibion Glyndŵr (/cy/, also known by its translation Sons of Glyndŵr) was a Welsh nationalist paramilitary group which carried out 328 attacks, including 228 arson attacks against holiday cottages in Wales owned by English people, and other attacks against government offices and estate agent offices between 1979 and 1993.

 The organisation was founded in 1979, during a period of increasing nationalist sentiment in Wales.
-During this period, significant elements of Welsh public opinion were opposed to the purchase of second homes or holiday cottages in Wales by English buyers, perceiving it as being a major cause in the increase of Welsh housing prices and a potential threat to Welsh-speaking communities.
-Only one person connected to the group was arrested.
+During this period, significant sections of Welsh public opinion opposed the purchase of second homes or holiday cottages in Wales by English buyers, regarding it as a contributing factor to rising housing prices and a potential threat to Welsh-speaking communities.
+Only one person connected to the group was arrested in 1993, marking the end of the campaign.